 Industry gross value added measures the value of production exclusive of product taxes such as the GST.
 It is the preferred national accounts measure of the production of industries because it is free from distortions in prices caused by changes in tax rates or the introduction of new taxes.
-The tourism industry share of total industry gross value added in 2003-04 was 3.5%.
-This represents the lowest point in the series, having declined from its peak of 4.3% in 1997-98.
-The tourism industry share for 2003-04 declined because tourism gross value added grew at a slower rate of 0.3% than the very strong growth in gross value added for the whole economy of 7.3%.
+The tourism industry share of total industry gross value added in 2004-05 was 3.2%.
+This represents the lowest share since 1997-98, having declined from its peak of 4.1% in 1997-98 and 1998-99.
+The tourism industry share for 2004-05 has declined, as a result of tourism GVA growing slower (1.8%) than GVA for the whole economy (6.8%).